ExpressLRS/Docs/docs/quick-start/lua-howto.md

 <img src="../../assets/images/modelcfg.jpg" width = "60%" />

+**WARNING: Do not change parameters while ARMED.
+When a parameter is changed, the module goes into Parameter Commit mode, interrupting the normal loop.
+This could result on a desync on some hardware combination which would result in a FAILSAFE.**

 ### Packet Rate and Telemetry Ratio

 These are shown as `Packet Rate` and `Telem Ratio` in the lua script, which allow you to change your performance parameters.